Content Security Policy¶

 For more details, refer to Content-Security-Policy

-CSP allows specifying multiple policies in one resource, including via the Content-Security-Policy header, as well as the Content-Security-Policy-Report-Only header and meta element.
+CSP allows specifying multiple policies for a resource, including via the Content-Security-Policy header, as well as the Content-Security-Policy-Report-Only header and meta element.

 Example: